 Subject Leader Profile:

-Mr Linzey has been our Maths Subject Leader since September 2017.
-Mr Linzey is responsible for the provision of Mathematics across the school as well as supporting teachers to achieve the best possible pupil outcomes.
-Mr Linzey is an advanced teacher and is a member of the school’s wider leadership team.
-He brings with him a wealth of experience to his role.
+Ms Koza is our Maths Subject Leader and is currently being supported in this role by Miss Salisbury.
+Ms Koza is responsible for the provision of Mathematics across the school as well as supporting teachers to achieve the best possible pupil outcomes.

 Maths at Blenheim Primary School

 At Blenheim Primary School, we use a mastery approach to teaching mathematics.
 We achieve this through the use of Inspire Maths – a NCETM approved scheme of work.
 It is a whole-school primary maths programme that provides our teachers everything they need to plan and deliver a mastery approach to teaching and learning mathematics.
 Through the use of this scheme – coupled with quality first teaching – we aim to meet and exceed the higher expectations set out in the 2014 National Curriculum.